Pattern Glass Installation: What You Need To Know

 Options and fixtures are almost endless.
 For example, glass doors can include bi-fold systems, hinged doors, pocket doors, and sliding doors.
 Along with these there are folding walls, as well as demountable partitions or fixed panels.

-The beauty of frosted glass is that it can be used on all these various structures.
+The beauty of pattern glass is that it can be used on all these various structures.

-Commercial frosted glass wall systems are extensively used in a wide variety of buildings such as corporate, healthcare, educational, retail, and art centers.
+Commercial pattern glass wall systems are extensively used in a wide variety of buildings such as corporate, healthcare, educational, retail, and art centers.

 These glass doors can be installed in both residential and commercial structures.
 These expansive doors use multiple sections that either slide into pockets that are hidden while the doors are open or fold-up panels that stack on one or both sides of an opening.